- 30 Dec 2016

-Both ladies are former child actors, though their careers have had opposite trajectories since the release of Ghost World.
-Thora hasn’t starred in any notable movies, whereas Scarlett has recently been named as the highest-grossest actor of 2016.
-Both women are believable in their roles as lifelong friends who drift apart soon after they graduate from high school: Enid is an emo Holden Caulfield and Rebecca is her hipster foil before “emo” and “hipster” are things.
+Both leads are former child actors, although their careers have had opposite trajectories.
+Thora hasn’t starred in anything notable since Ghost World, whereas Scarlett is the highest-grossing actor of 2016.
+Both women are believable as lifelong friends who drift apart high school.
+In today’s lexicon, which this story pre-dates, Enid is an emo Holden Caulfield and Rebecca is her hipster foil.

-I vividly remember being infatuated with Scarlett after watching the movie 15 years ago, and she’s still captivating, but Thora is captivating too.
+I was infatuated with Scarlett after watching the movie 15 years ago.
+She’s still captivating, but Thora is captivating too.
 The supporting actors are great as well.
-Steve Buscemi plays Seymour with the necessary pitifulness, and the late Brad Renfro plays Josh with the necessary reluctance.
-Besides Scarlet and Buscemi, none of the cast members are household names, but I recognize three others for their guest roles on Entourage.
+Steve Buscemi plays the pitiful Seymour, and the late Brad Renfro plays the reluctant Josh.
+Besides Scarlett and Buscemi, none of the cast members are household names.
+I recognize three others for their guest roles on Entourage, though.

-I own a DVD copy, but I’ve recently watched the movie in HD for the first time.
-The cinematography is more functional than anything because the unnamed city is supposed to bland.
-I have noticed some interesting things.
-The graduation banner has logos for Nestle, Tropicana, Hostess, and Dunkin’ Donuts, and at the banquet, Rebecca tries to answer her smitten classmate before Enid reflexively answers for both of them.
+I own a DVD copy, but I’ve now watched the movie in HD.
+The cinematography is more functional than anything; the world is bland in the view of Enid and Rebecca.
+I have noticed some interesting things during this viewing.
+The banner at the graduation ceremony, for example, has logos for real brands of junk food.
+Later at the banquet, Rebecca tries to answer her smitten classmate before Enid answers for both of them.

-I haven’t read the graphic novel, but I’ll read it, eventually.
-I wonder if it will be more clear about the fate of Enid, whose decision at the end of the movie can be interpreted as being hopeful or sad.
-In any case, Enid’s cycle of self-sabotage, which includes taking Rebecca for granted, is endearingly tragic.
-The movie has irreverent humor and obscure culture to be entertaining despite showing an era when smartphones and social media don’t exist.
+I haven’t read the graphic novel, but I’ll read it, some day.
+I wonder if it’ll be more clear about the fate of Enid, whose decision at the end of the movie is open to interpretation.
+I view it as being more hopeful than sad, but I understand why some people view the latter.
+In any case, Enid’s cycle of self-sabotage, which includes taking Rebecca for granted, is endearing in its tragedy.
+The movie is still entertaining because of its irreverent humor.